Filipino Delicacies: Top 10 Kakanin in the Philippines

 Table of Contents

 Filipinos like to eat a variety of food.
 You will never miss finding exquisite Filipino made dishes that are all comfy in taste.
 There’s the classic Lutong Bahay, the Lechon, the Halo-Halo, and the.
-But one should never forget to have a taste of all the Sweet native delicacies meticulously prepared of the locals of each province.
-Some province in the Philippines boasts of their very own kakanin, while most of these kakanins are widely sold in the markets, as well as in the malls.
+But one should never forget to have a taste of all the Sweet native delicacies meticulously prepared by the locals of each province.
+Some provinces in the Philippines boasts of their very own kakanin, while most of these kakanins are widely sold in the markets, as well as in the malls.
 Each of these treats symbolizes the sweetness and closeness of every Filipino Family.

 Whether you’re craving for something with gata (coconut milk) or perhaps with pulitipot, cheese, corn, coconut meat, or even cassava, the Philippine kakanins has it all for you.
 Listed below are the top 10 most popular Kakanin around the country.
 Make sure when you go for around the market that you grab a bite of these.

 Calasiao, Marikina, and goldilocks are the best places to get puto.
 They’re round cupcakes like kakanin made from rice flour mixed with coconut milk, and sugar.
 They are steamed for almost an hour and topped with sliced cheese.
 Puto is quite popularly paired with the classic Dinuguan.
 These two would always be a perfect meal combo.
 Puto is also quite big on birthdays and fiestas as they are served alongside classic fiesta dishes like pancit and other native delicacies.

 Made from glutinous rice, sugar coconut milk and wrapped in banana or buri leaf, these little neatly packed goodies are also quite popular.
 Whether you want to eat it as is, or pair it with a decent serving of sweet mangoes, they are definitely really good to eat.
 Some suman are already sweetened, while others don’t have a lot of sugar.
 Those wrapped in Buri leaves are quite sweet while those in banana leaf are not.